containerbuildsystem/osbs-docs/docs/users.rst

-Once OSBS has the koji build information for a parent image, it compares the digest of the parent image manifest available in koji metadata (stored when that parent build had completed) with the actual parent image manifest digest (calulated by OSBS during the build).
+Once OSBS has the koji build information for a parent image, it compares the digest of the parent image manifest available in koji metadata (stored when that parent build had completed) with the actual parent image manifest digest (calculated by OSBS during the build).
 In case manifests do not match, the build will fail and the parent image **must** be rebuilt in OSBS before it is used in another build.